Chinster/ncviz/README.md

 # ncviz
-A generic interface for creating visualizers in ncurses.
+A generic interface for creating bar graphs in ncurses